-This year marked a continuation of a strong trend Hope for Justice has observed since 2020 and the pandemic, as we deal with more and more cases of child sexual exploitation in the U.S. that have either begun online or happened solely online.
+This year marked a continuation of a strong trend Hope for Justice has observed beginning with the pandemic and lockdowns, as we deal with more and more cases of child sexual exploitation in the U.S. that have either begun online or happened solely online.
 This is backed up by national statistics: the FBI's Internet Crime Complaint Center reported a 99.95% increase in internet-based crimes against children online in 2022 compared to 2019.

 To demonstrate how prevalent it is, investigators from Hope for Justice created a fake Instagram profile using a stock photo of a teenage girl.
-In under 48 hours, among the messages the account received were three from people who appeared to be adult men many years older, all wanting to chat privately via direct message, and all quickly moving the conversation in a sexual direction - even once they were told they were speaking with someone under 18.
+In less than 48 hours, among the messages the account received were three from people who appeared to be adult men many years older, all wanting to chat privately via direct message, and all quickly moving the conversation in a sexual direction - even once they were told they were speaking with someone under 18.

-These conversations escalated quickly, with the men wanting the girl's age, location, photos and videos, telling her what they wanted, promises of care, asking for privacy, and trying to share secrets to build trust - a known tactic of groomers.
-All the men were told that this minor currently lives at home with her mom; however, this didn't change the direction of the conversations.
-There was talk of meeting up and even moving to meet this girl.
+These conversations escalated quickly, with the men wanting the girl's age, location, photos and videos, telling her what they wanted, promises of care, asking for privacy, and trying to share secrets to build trust - a key tactic of groomers.
+All the men were told that this minor currently lives at home with her mother; however, this didn't curb the direction of the conversations.
+There was talk of meeting up and even moving to meet this person.

 This turned into an active investigation and intelligence collection case.
-Two of the three men were identified, and law enforcement took over.
+Two of the three males were identified, and law enforcement took over.